grafana/google-sheets-datasource/docs/sources/setup/provisioning.md

 ## Using the GCE authentication type

 You can also use the Google Compute Engine (GCE) authentication type if you running applications or services on Google Compute Engine virtual machines as it provides a default service account that is associated with each virtual machin which can also be be used to authenticate and authorize access to Google services and APIs from within the virtual machine.
-For more information about the Google Sheets API Key, refer to [Authenticate to Compute Engine](https://cloud.google.com/compute/docs/authentication).
+For more information about the GCE authentication, refer to [Authenticate to Compute Engine](https://cloud.google.com/compute/docs/authentication).

 **Example**